wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-acrs.md

 <properties
-   pageTitle="Gerenciar registros de controle de acesso no StorSimple | Microsoft Azure" description="Descreve como usar os ACRs (registros de controle de acesso) para determinar quais hosts podem se conectar a um volume no dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage access control records in StorSimple | Microsoft Azure" description="Describes how to use access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"